 When you stay in a hotel, you expect the best of the best.
+This means that you would wish your booking to be confirmed on time and avoid becoming a victim of double bookings (which hotels can ensure by using room reservation software applications).
+Additionally, you would want the rooms to be tidy and the add-on breakfast to be tasty!
 Otherwise, why would you choose to stay there when your own bedroom at home is better?
 Guests expect comfortable beds with pristine linen, plush carpets that are soft underfoot, understated lighting that sets the mood and a bathroom to rival the Roman baths of ancient Italy.
 Little things like the hardness of the water are also noticed, which is why many hotels use water softeners provided by sites like Hillwater.com to increase that feeling of luxury.
 You can really feel the difference between the silkiness of a shower in an up-market hotel and the water in your shower at home.
 It’s all to make a good impression that will have guests coming back to visit time and time again.
 Even the curtains make a difference!

-Clients in search of high-end window coverings draw inspiration from a lot of places, including elegant hotels around the world.
+For instance, clients in search of high-end window coverings draw inspiration from a lot of places, including elegant hotels around the world.
 With that in mind, we talked to three workrooms and interior designers who were involved in replacing the draperies at iconic and brand-new hotels.
-All of them shared a common thread: For projects of this size, designers told us, communication with everyone involved was key to success.
+All of them shared a common thread: For projects of this size, designers told us, that communication with everyone involved was key to success.

 Millennium Biltmore Los Angeles